Powerful DIY Disinfectant Spray | 3 Ingredients

 non toxic all-purpose cleaner

 I love these labeled bottles.
-The recipes for the cleaners is printed on the label that goes on the back side of the bottle.
-No more searching for the recipe when it comes time to make up another batch.
+The recipes for the cleaners are printed on the label on the back of the bottle.

 non toxic all-purpose cleaner

-You can get the downloadable, printable PDF file and make your own labels.
 We keep a set upstairs and one downstairs.
-These make great wedding shower gifts too!
+These make great wedding shower gifts, too!

 I use this waterproof sticker paper that works like a charm.